Applicant Profile

 Study Plan

-In order to meet the goals set by both the University and the School for the undergraduate Program, the course of study clearly establishes three different learning levels that correspond to knowledge processes that are gradually strengthened:
+In order to fulfill the objectives that both the University and the Faculty have set for the undergraduate program, the curriculum differentiates three levels of learning that correspond to knowledge processes that are gradually strengthened:

-The Advanced Cycle (semesters VI, VII and VIII) concentrates on research methods and theoretical and conceptualization tools.
-In the middle of the cycle, students choose their graduation project option, while studying specific topics in seminar courses.
-By the end of the cycle, students must be able to propose and solve scientific hypotheses using the rigorous language of the discipline.
+The Advanced Cycle delves deeper into research methods and theoretical and conceptualization tools.
+Halfway through the cycle, the student selects his or her degree thesis option and, at the same time, studies more specific topics in seminars.
+At the end of the cycle, the student must be able to formulate and resolve scientific hypotheses using the rigorous language of the discipline.

 Research or Concentration Areas